 Printed maps will also be distributed at Packet Pickup Friday from 5 – 8 pm and Saturday morning.

 Your post-ride meal features specialties from Thyme Catering and local chefs!
 Meal will be available till 5:30 pm.
-This year’s meal will feature an entree of Southwest Penne Pasta, traditional caesar salad, and rolls, plus bites from local chefs.
+This year’s meal will feature an entree of Southwest Penne Pasta, traditional caesar salad, and rolls.